President: Adam Fenton

-Adam is originally from Nebraska where he spent the last 5 years organizing rallies, event speaking, running an environmental club, and creating an educational summit to train high school and college youth how to be citizen lobbyists.
-Last year, he spent the summer biking across the country doing volunteer work with 47 other incredible humans, which led him to the Eagle River Valley.
-His passion is working to make sure that everyone has equal access to having an enjoyable, healthy, and sustainable life.
+Adam is originally from Nebraska where he spent 5 years organizing rallies, event speaking, running an environmental club, and creating an educational summit to train high school and college youth how to be citizen lobbyists.
+In 2017, he spent the summer biking across the country as a photographer and volunteer with 47 other incredible humans, which led him to the Eagle River Valley.
+His passion is working to make sure that everyone has equal access to having an enjoyable, healthy, and sustainable life – a passion that he pursues through his work with New Roots CO and YouthPower365.

 Secretary: Evan “Lanny” Ellis